A tribute to Antonio Valencia, the winger turned world-class right-back

 The result?
-The winger is now “the best right-back in the world”, according to Jose Mourinho.
+The winger became “the best right-back in the world”, according to Jose Mourinho.

 From the Special One, that is high praise indeed – and there has been plenty more.
-All of which is even more impressive given Valencia is a late convert to a position he has excelled in but still does not regard as his natural habitat.
+All of which is even more impressive given Valencia was a late convert to a position he excelled in but never regarded as his natural habitat.

-Under the new regime, Valencia has become one of the manager’s ‘blue-chip players’, as Mourinho’s mentor Sir Bobby Robson used to describe his most trusted lieutenants.
-Alongside David De Gea and Zlatan Ibrahimovic, Valencia is one of the first names on Mourinho’s team-sheet.
+Yet Valencia became one of Mourinho’s ‘blue-chip players’, as the Portuguese’s mentor Sir Bobby Robson used to describe his most trusted lieutenants.
+Alongside David de Gea and Zlatan Ibrahimovic, Valencia was one of the first names on Mourinho’s teamsheet.

 Sir Alex Ferguson first identified those qualities in 2009, when he signed the right winger from Wigan for £16million.
 Valencia’s assigned task?
 Replace Cristiano Ronaldo, the World Player of the Year.

 Not that following Ronaldo was likely to faze Valencia.
 The then 24-year-old already had enough self-awareness to know he could never emulate the Portuguese star – who could? – but he settled in quickly and got up and down the line like a freight train.

 Some, though, said he changed direction like one too.
 Here was a winger who didn’t seem to have a trick in his locker, nor the ability to do anything with his left foot other than stand on it.